athinacordero/EE551/README.md

-B#this is my super cool project
+#this is my super cool project

-# EE551